 Your server backup on that USB hard drive could cost you $50,000.
 Your free web hosted email could cost you $25,000.

 For years, small business owners have been using seemingly sufficient, free or cheap IT solutions but the real cost is changing.
 In 2019, cyber crime exploded in Canada.
 Previously, targets were largely aimed at our neighbors south of the border, but times have changed.
 Just a few short years ago, ransomware infections targeting small business were few and far between, and ransoms were a few thousand dollars.
 Last year, we encountered $10,000 ransoms, and this year, $25,000 and $50,000 ransoms targeting small business owners with no IT staff, very few staff altogether, and seemingly too small a target to even bother with.
-However, if your business was threatened with a total shut down today, what would you pay to keep it going?
+However, if your business was threatened with a total shut down today, and you had no disaster recovery solution in place, what would you pay to keep it going?

 As more small business owners get infected and pay ransoms, more cyber criminals get a better return on their investment in exploit kits, and they come harder and braver with more attacks and higher demands.